THE INTERNATIONAL MEMORIAL FOR THE BATTLE OF THE ATLANTIC 1939-45

 The Project has been registered as a charity with the Charity Commission and is supported by a Board of Trustees chaired by Vice Admiral Mike Gretton CB CVO.
 A site for the memorial has been approved between the western side of the Museum of Liverpool and the River Mersey.
 It has the advantage of being close to the Pier Head, the Merseyside Maritime Museum and the Albert Dock.

-Architects Donald Insall Associates and sculptor Paul Day, have been selected to complete the memorial.
-Impressive examples of their previous work include the Battle of Britain Monument on the Embankment in London and the Iraq and Afghanistan memorial in Victoria Embankment Gardens, also in London.
-Creative ideas that will meet the commemorative and educational concept of the Battle of Atlantic memorial have been devised, and these ideas will include the integration of the existing individual memorial plaques at the Pier Head including the statue of the Captain Johnnie Walker RN.
+Work to develop creative ideas that will meet the commemorative and educational concept of the Battle of Atlantic memorial is well underway and these ideas will include the integration of the existing individual memorial plaques at the Pier Head including the statue of the Captain Johnnie Walker RN.

 The initial costing estimate for this project is in the order of £2.5M.
-To meet this, a two-stage fundraising programme is required: firstly, pump-priming of between £50K and £100K has been completed to reimburse the architects’ and sculptor’s initial work and facilitate the employment of a professional fundraiser – a list of donors to date is below; and secondly, the main fundraising campaign.
+To meet this, a two-stage fundraising programme is required: firstly, pump-priming of between £50K and £100K has been completed to reimburse the architects’ and others’ initial work, and to facilitate the employment of a professional fundraiser – a list of donors to date is below; and secondly, the main fundraising campaign.
+The long term plan is of an unveiling date in 2020.

 Donors to date